polashsust/Elasticsearch-Symfony/README.md

 To access the shell in the php container run: ```docker-compose exec php ash```

-If you find any errors in this setup, please write me an email - marcus.haase@milchundzucker.de
+If you find any errors in this setup, please write me an email